porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/meta-tags-and-icon-links.md

 Therefore, we provide a ready to use partial in all `@porsche-design-system/components-{js|angular|react|vue}` packages which needs to be injected into the `<head>` of your `index.html`.

-This partial also provides a default `og:image` meta tag which will display a thumbnail image when sharing a link on social media.
-If you want to define your own image you can set the `ogImage` option to false.
+This partial also provides some default Open Graph and Twitter meta tags which will display a thumbnail image when sharing a link on social media.
+If you want to define your own information you can set the `ogImage` option to false.

 ## Supported options